 By: Robert M. Califf, M.D. and Rachel Sherman, M.D., M.P.H.

-Robert M. Califf, M.D., FDA’s Deputy Commissioner for Medical Products and Tobacco
+Robert M. Califf, M.D., Commissioner of the U.S. Food and Drug Administration

 Medical care and biomedical research are in the midst of a data revolution.
 Networked systems, electronic health records, electronic insurance claims databases, social media, patient registries, and smartphones and other personal devices together comprise an immense new set of sources for data about health and healthcare.
 In addition, these “real-world” sources can provide data about patients in the setting of their environments—whether at home or at work—and in the social context of their lives.
 Many researchers are eager to tap into these streams in order to provide more accurate and nuanced answers to questions about patient health and the safety and effectiveness of medical products—and to do so quickly, efficiently, and at a lower cost than has previously been possible.